History of Polish Sausages

 A peculiar characteristic of the new regime was its fondness for long-term planning:

-• 3-year plan (1947-1949) - re-building damages and re-growth of animal herds.
+• 3-year plan (1947-1949) - rebuilding damages and re-growth of animal herds.

 • 6-year plan (1950-1955) - modernization and development of the meat industry.
 Mechanical methods of slaughter were introduced, new plants were built and older ones were modernized.
-More types of meats, sausages and canned products were produced, both for export and for the local needs.
+More types of meats, sausages, and canned products were produced, both for export and for the local needs.

-Until 1945 a sausage of the same name had many variants and although the basic recipe remained the same, different regions used different spices which led to different qualities of the product.
-The typical example was the sausage known as Kabanosy that in 1920-1930 started to appear in all areas of the country.
-In 1945 someone in the newly organized government came up with a brilliant idea of standardizing Polish meat products using traditional time proven recipes.
-The official list of meat products and sausages was drawn and the Department of the Meat Industry started to work out details.
+Until 1945, a sausage of the same name had many variants, and although the basic recipe remained the same, different regions used different spices which led to different qualities of the product.
+A typical example was the sausage known as Kabanosy, which, in 1920-1930, started to appear in all areas of the country.
+In 1945, someone in the newly organized government came up with a brilliant idea of standardizing Polish meat products using traditional time-proven recipes.The official list of meat products and sausages was drawn and the Department of the Meat Industry started to work out details.

-Those government manuals helped to create the best meat industry that ever existed anywhere though its life was only about 50 years.Those manuals were not written by restaurant cooks or college students, but by the best professionals in meat science the country had.The recipes presented in this book come from these manuals and they were never published before.
+Those government manuals helped to create the best meat industry that ever existed anywhere though its life was only about 50 years.Those manuals were not written by restaurant cooks or college students, but by the best professionals in meat science the country had.
+The recipes presented on our website come from these manuals.

 Although those products were of such high quality, their recognition and popularity was mainly limited to Poland.
 The country was behind the Iron Curtain, its communist system was the worst evil the world has ever known, there was always a possibility of a new war and the Polish currency was not convertible.
 Those were not helpful conditions for trading sausages between countries of opposite political systems.
 From that time until the collapse of the system in 1989 Kabanosy and other meat products were always made the same way.
 This uniform quality enforced by the government meat inspectors made them very famous Polish sausages.
-Some sausage makers were lucky and rich enough to bribe their way out to getting a passport, others simply defected crossing the border between Yugoslavia and Italy, those people brought the taste of Polish sausages to the USA and other countries.
+Some sausage makers were lucky and rich enough to bribe their way out to get a passport, while others simply defected crossing the border between Yugoslavia and Italy.
+Those people brought the taste of Polish sausages to the USA and other countries.

 The Polish ham "Krakus" brand became the best ham in the world and the sausages that were exported had to conform to the highest standards.
-At that period, between the end of the war and collapse of the communist system Polish meat products were made the best ever.
+At that period, between the end of the war and the collapse of the communist system Polish meat products were made the best ever.
 The decline in Polish meat products is synonymous with the fall of the Berlin Wall and the subsequent collapse of communism.
-This opened Polish borders to the free trade with the West and created new business ventures between Poland and other European countries.
+This opened Polish borders to free trade with the West and created new business ventures between Poland and other European countries.
 Poland became a new undeveloped market and the capital started to flow in.
-European standards for making meat products were more relaxed than those in Poland and some countries feared competition from Poland once it became the member of the group.
-As we mentioned the only chemical used in Polish meats or sausages was potassium nitrate even though the list of food additives allowed in Europe was long and impressive.
+European standards for making meat products were more relaxed than those in Poland, and some countries feared competition from Poland once it became a member of the group.
+As we mentioned, the only chemical used in Polish meats or sausages was potassium nitrate even though the list of food additives allowed in Europe was long and impressive.
 It starts at E 100-Curcumin and ends at E1518-Glyceryl Triacetate.
 In total 1418 different ingredients can be introduced to the food we consume.

 Trade Associations (Cechy)

-• provided exclusive rights to supply and sell products in a particular city or geographical area
+• Provided exclusive rights to supply and sell products in a particular city or geographical area

-• enforced proper manufacturing methods to make sure that their products were of the highest quality
+• Enforced proper manufacturing methods to make sure that their products were of the highest quality

-• enforced that delivered meat conformed to standards
+• Enforced that delivered meat conformed to standards

 • estimated market demand and accordingly controlled supply

-All individually owned businesses, sausage making included, had to belong to the regional trade association that held jurisdiction over that area.
-Only there they could sign up for new courses, take exams and become members of the group.
+All individually owned businesses, sausage-making included, had to belong to the regional trade association that held jurisdiction over that area.
+Only there could they sign up for new courses, take exams, and become members of the group.
 That allowed them to buy materials that were not available at the market at large, but were centrally distributed by the government to people that provided much in product demand or service.
 They were also issued new recipes and only they were authorized to make those sausages.
-For the struggling economy, materials like fuel, meats and sausages were of utmost importance for the country’s survival.
+For the struggling economy, materials like fuel, meats, and sausages were of utmost importance for the country’s survival.
 As Napoleon Bonaparte once said: "The army marches on its stomach".

 polish sausagemaker crest